grafana/grafana-operator/docs/docs/api.md

         <td><b>loadBalancerIP</b></td>
         <td>string</td>
         <td>
           Only applies to Service Type: LoadBalancer.
 This feature depends on whether the underlying cloud-provider supports specifying the loadBalancerIP when a load balancer is created.
 This field will be ignored if the cloud-provider does not support the feature.
-Deprecated: This field was under-specified and its meaning varies across implementations, and it cannot support dual-stack.
-As of Kubernetes v1.24, users are encouraged to use implementation-specific annotations when available.
-This field may be removed in a future API version.<br/>
+Deprecated: This field was under-specified and its meaning varies across implementations.
+Using it is non-portable and it may not support dual-stack.
+Users are encouraged to use implementation-specific annotations when available.<br/>
         </td>
         <td>false</td>
       </tr><tr>